rebsonoliveira/sql-server/samples/features/sql-clr/Curl/README.md

 ## Build the CLR/CURL functions

 1. Download the source code and open the solution using Visual Studio.
-2. Create a .pfk file (go to Project > Properties > Signing) to sign te assembly:
+2. Create a .pfx file (go to Project > Properties > Signing) to sign the assembly:
 ![Sign assembly](/media/features/sql-clr/sign-assembly.png)

 3. Rebuild the solution in **Retail** mode.